gsmfnc/StaRS2D/README.md

 \tau=T\frac{L}{2}\sin(\theta)
 ```

-Hence, it is possible to determine the accelerations by multiplying the forces
+The accelerations can be computed by multiplying the forces
-by the inverse of the Starship's mass $m$ (that is equal to $1$) and the
+by the inverse of the Starship's mass $m=1$ and the
-torque by the inverse of the inertia $I$ (that is equal to $1000$).
+torque by the inverse of the inertia $I=1000$ (NOTE: the mass and the inertia
+have been chosen in order to have a decent controllability of Starship).
 Then, simple integration of these acceleration equations with a sampling time of
 $T_s=0.1s$ produces the motion dynamics of the Starship.

-quick explanation of simplified version's equations